lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 3.7 Saving to Disk (CRL Core)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you are finished building your cell, you have to save it on disk.
+Once you have finished to build your cell, you have to save it on disk.
 Using the AllianceFramework_ you can save it as a pair of file:

 =========================  ===================================  =======================